UpperMoon0/TTS-Provider/README.md

 Replace `/path/on/your/host/hf_cache` with an actual directory path on your computer.

 Using either of these methods will ensure that models downloaded by Hugging Face (e.g., for Zonos) are cached persistently.

+## Docker Image Optimization

+The Docker image has been optimized to reduce size while maintaining all functionality:

+- Production dependencies separated from development dependencies
+- Layer optimization for better caching
+- Maintained GPU support for Zonos TTS

+See [DOCKER_OPTIMIZATION.md](DOCKER_OPTIMIZATION.md) for details on the optimizations made.

 ## Client Usage